 Personal attacks have no place here.
 If you feel angry, it’s the wrong time to type a post; try going for a walk instead.
 Failure to abide by this may result in future posts being moderated, or, in extreme cases, a ban from the forum.

-Everything posted to the forum arrives in hundreds of email inboxes around the globe.
+Please keep in mind that everything posted to the forum arrives in hundreds of email inboxes around the globe.
 Each of those inboxes belongs to someone who subscribed because of an interest related to the CDP1802 or the old computing equipment built upon it.
 Try to keep posts somewhat on-topic: that's the content people subscribed for.

 What constitutes an on-topic post is subjective.
 Some level of tangents and personal asides is not only natural, but adds spice to what could otherwise be a dull and antisocial forum.
 Conversations that veer too far off course for too long might best be moved to personal email exchanges, however.